GeLi2001/Delta/README.md

 # Delta

-An AI-powered code review assistant for Visual Studio Code that provides intelligent feedback on your code changes.
+An Open-source AI-powered code review assistant for Visual Studio Code that provides intelligent feedback on your code changes.

+## Usage

+1. Make changes to your code
+2. Use the keyboard shortcut `Ctrl+Shift+R` (Windows/Linux) or `Cmd+Shift+R` (Mac)
+3. Or click the "Review Code Changes" button in the sidebar
+4. View the AI-generated code review in a new panel

+## Extension Settings

+- `openai-api-key`: Your OpenAI API key (stored securely in your local computer)

 ## Features